mongodb/docs/source/includes/gcp-vpc-procedure.rst

             * - :guilabel:`Project ID`

               - |gcp| Project ID of the peer VPC.
-Refer to the dialog for instructions on finding your :guilabel:`GCP Project ID`.
+Refer to the dialog box for instructions on finding your :guilabel:`GCP Project ID`.

             * - :guilabel:`VPC Name`

               - The name of the peer VPC.
-Refer to the dialog for instructions on finding your :guilabel:`VPC Name`.
+Refer to the dialog box for instructions on finding your :guilabel:`VPC Name`.

       #.
 Click :guilabel:`Initiate Peering`.